JadenBalogh/pixel-adventure/README.md

-# pixel-adventure
+# Pixel Adventure
+An adventure game made in 5 hours for a [livestream challenge](https://www.twitch.tv/videos/1750290355)!

- A survival exploration game set in a highly pixelated world - gather and craft your way to victory!
-Made on stream for a 5-hour game challenge.
+"A survival exploration game set in a highly pixelated world - gather and craft your way to victory!"

+Created by Jaden Balogh.